aboulle/RaDMaX/README.md

 * Any change in any of the upper panels has to be validated with the "Update" button to update the XRD curve.
 * The strain and damage profiles can be modified by dragging the control points.
 The XRD curve is updated in real time.
 * The strain and damage profile can be scaled up or down with the mouse wheel + pressing the "u" key.
-The XRD curve is update when the "u" key is released.
+The XRD curve is updated when the "u" key is released.
 * Calculated XRD curves can be fitted to experimental data in the "Fitting window" tab.
 * Conventional least-squares (recommended) or generalized simulated annealing algorithm can be used.
 * The fitted curve, the strain and damage profiles are automatically saved (*.txt) in the folder selected above.